benrmatthews/fantactivist/_posts/2017-06-21-craftivist.md

 <h2>What have other people said about the book?</h2>

+<p>The book has been endorsed by influencers ranging from Jon Ronson, Lucy Siegle and Jimmy McGovern, to representatives from Oxfam, the Victoria & Albert Museum, Tatty Devine and Goldsmiths University.</p>

-<p>Journalist Lucy Siegle, of The Observer, has lent the book her support.
+<p>Journalist <a href="https://en.wikipedia.org/wiki/Lucy_Siegle">Lucy Siegle</a>, of The Observer, has lent the book her support.
 She says:

 <blockquote>“Sarah Corbett mixes an A grade mind with astonishing creativity and emotional awareness.
 In this book she examines and reframes activism in a way that makes for genuinely spirited, inclusive and effective intervention.
 Environmental and social justice campaigning typically favours the extrovert and those who self-identify (often rather loudly) as 'leaders'.
 I think Sarah's book changes that in a super intelligent, engaging way.
 More power to her!”</blockquote>

 <h4>Where can we find out more?</h4>
 <ul>
+<li><a href="https://unbound.com/books/craftivist">Pre-order the book on Unbound</a></li>
 <li><a href="http://www.craftivist-collective.com/">Craftivist Collective website</a></li>
 <li><a href="https://www.facebook.com/CraftivistCollective">Craftivist Collective Facebook page</a></li>
 <li><a href="https://twitter.com/Craftivists?lang=en">@Craftivists</a></li>